 As described under "Certain Relationships and Related Party Transactions-Registration Rights Agreements," pursuant to the Registration Rights Agreement, we are required to provide written notice to each stockholder holding registrable shares following the filing of the registration statement, of which this prospectus forms a part, providing for this initial public offering of common stock.
 Such stockholders have "piggy-back" registration rights that permit them to have shares of common stock owned by them included in this offering upon written notice to us within the prescribed time limit.
 Each such stockholder's ability to include shares in this offering is subject to the terms of the Registration Rights Agreement.
 The managing underwriter(s) of this offering may under certain circumstances limit the number of shares owned by such stockholders that are included in this offering, but the managing underwriter(s) may not reduce such stockholders below 25% of the total shares of common stock to be sold in this offering.
 Stockholders holding registrable shares who elect to include their shares of common stock in this offering will not be permitted to sell their shares of our common stock for a period of up to 30 days before and 180 days following the effective date of the registration statement of which this prospectus forms a part (subject to potential limited extensions).
-Stockholders holding registrable shares who do not elect, despite their right to do so under the Registration Rights Agreement, to include their shares of our common stock for a period of up to 30 days following the effective date of the registration statement of which this prospectus forms a part (subject to potential limited extensions).
-Stockholders holding registrable shares who do not elect, despite their right to do so under the Registration Rights Agreement, to include their shares of our common stock in this offering will not be able to sell their shares of our common stock for a period of up to 30 days following the effective date of
+Stockholders holding registrable shares who do not elect, despite their right to do so under the Registration Rights Agreement, to include their shares of our common stock in this offering will not be able to sell their shares of our common stock for a period of up to 30 days following the effective date of the registration statement of which this prospectus forms a part.